EHCP Provision Not Being Made — What You Can Do | EHCP Clarity

 Early or emergency annual review

 Request an early review of the EHCP.
-This formally documents the provision gap and requires the LA to convene a review meeting.
+This formally documents the provision gap and requires the local authority to convene a review meeting.
 The EHCP can be amended to make provision clearer or more specific.

-Most LAs have a two-stage formal complaints process.
+Most local authorities have a two-stage formal complaints process.
 A complaint citing breach of the section 42 duty should prompt a formal response and may result in remediation.

 Local Government & Social Care Ombudsman